Before exploring more about these trending professions in our blog on Data Engineer vs Data Scientist, let’s look at the topics covered in this blog:

 Let’s now check out the difference between Data Engineer and Data Scientist roles.

 Data Engineers are often sort of Data Architects.
 They are the masters of designing, building, testing, integrating, and optimizing the raw data for operational or analytical purposes from a variety of sources.

 For example, in a car manufacturing firm, a Data Engineer figures out the data that is to be stored in a data schema.
-Then, he looks for the storage space, also known as Data Warehouse, which is secure, accessible, and reliable, and after that, he implements the system (the ETL process) in the following manner:
+Then, he looks for the storage space, also known as Data Warehouse, which is secure, accessible, and reliable.
+The role performed by a Data Engineer can be divided into 3 categories:

 - Transform the data by converting it into an appropriate format and cleaning it by dropping the unnecessary and unwanted elements